mmillar-bolis/MDunmeris/README.md

 </style>
 ```

-Optionally, if your markdown viewer does not allow for loading external fonts, you can convert the font to embeddable text using [base64](https://en.wikipedia.org/wiki/Base64) and then insert that into your tag.
-Below I have changed the source to load text data from the url path where *<BASE64_TEXT_CONTENTS>* is the ASCII conversion of a TrueType font:
+Optionally, if your markdown viewer does not allow for loading external fonts, you can convert the font to embeddable text using [Base64](https://en.wikipedia.org/wiki/Base64) and then insert that into your tag.
+Below I have changed the source to load text data from the URL path where *<BASE64_TEXT_CONTENTS>* is the ASCII conversion of a TrueType font:

 ```html
 <style>